-4.3.2 All staff shall be trained in all aspects of these emergency management procedures and the marine recreation provider shall review the procedures with staff at six-month intervals maximum.
+4.3.2.
+All staff shall be trained in all aspects of these emergency management procedures and the marine recreation provider shall review the procedures with staff at six-month intervals maximum.
+A checklist of topics to be covered during these periodic reviews shall be used to assure that critical issues are not overlooked.

-4.3.3 In addition to environmental behavior, the pre-snorkeling briefing shall review safety and emergency procedures, buddy or group assignments, the identity and role of staff, and conduct required of the snorkelers.
+4.3.3.
+In addition to environmental behavior, the pre-snorkeling briefing shall review safety and emergency procedures, buddy or group assignments, the identity and role of staff, and conduct required of the snorkelers.

-4.3.4 The marine recreation provider shall ensure that the snorkeling leader has knowledge and understanding of the features and hazards of the intended snorkeling site or sites.
+4.3.4.
+The marine recreation provider shall ensure that the snorkeling leader has knowledge and understanding of the features and hazards of the intended snorkeling site or sites.
 The snorkeling leader shall make every reasonable effort to ensure that selected snorkeling sites are appropriate for the abilities and aquatic skills of the snorkelers and planned activities.

-4.3.5 At each site prior to in-water activity, each snorkeling leader shall perform a risk assessment that takes into account the abilities and skills of the snorkelers in his/her group(s).
+4.3.5.
+At each site prior to in-water activity, each snorkeling leader shall perform a risk assessment that takes into account the abilities and skills of the snorkelers in his/her group(s).
 As a minimum, the following shall be considered: